The Application Process

 Learning Skills Services offers presentations, individual appointments and drop-in hours to students who would like to develop study skills, note-taking strategies, improve reading comprehension and more.

-The Dean of Student’s Office is concerned with the quality of student life and learning outside the classroom at King’s University College.
+The Dean of Students' Office is concerned with the quality of student life and learning outside the classroom at King’s University College.
 Responsibilities include particular student support services, facilities and student activities.
-The Dean of Students is available by appointment, telephone and email, to assist with a wide variety of issues of concern to students.
+The Dean of Students is available by appointment, telephone and email, to assist you with a wide variety of issues of concern.